anypay/anypay-woocommerce/trunk/readme.txt

 = 0.7.0 =

+  - Fix plugin (Error to process checkout)
-  - Fix and migrate plugin to use Anypay API keys instead of emails
+  - Migrate plugin to use Anypay API keys instead of emails

 = 0.6.2 =